-do not form part of this Agreement and shall not affect in any provide services to the Account, MSSB is required to obtain certain information from the Client.
-If this information is not All information, recommendations and advice furnished to provided by you fully or in a timely manner, MSSB may Client pursuant to the Custom Investment Outsourcing suspend trading in your account until the information is provided and/or terminate the Account.
+certain information from the Client.
+If this information is not All information, recommendations and advice furnished to provided by you fully or in a timely manner, MSSB may provided and/or terminate the Account.
 The Client will deliver to MSSB, in writing, all of the information that MSSB or a Manager may require or reasonably request to perform their duties hereunder without violating or causing any violation of applicable law.